LiteLDev/liteloaderbds-documentation/en/LLSEPluginDevelopment/GameAPI/Player.md

 These object properties are read-only and cannot be modified. in:

+- **coordinates** and **leg coordinates**: player is two blocks high, and `pos` are the coordinates of the player's view's height, `feetPos` are the coordinates of the block position displayed in the game
 - The value of the **Player Game Mode** attribute is: `0` for survival mode, `1` for creative mode, `2` for adventure mode, `3` for spectator mode
 - **Player's real name** attribute stored strings can be considered reliable, they will not be changed by name changes
 - **Player device IP address** attribute stores the player's device IP and port number, the format is similar to `12.34.567.89:1111`